 Here is how the whole rally unfolded including the extended drop in 2021 which was followed by a slightly higher high in November 2021.

-There have been 4 rallies, followed by at least a 20% decline, so far in the 2023/2024 Bitcoin bull market.
+There have been 9 rallies (with the latest one ongoing), followed by at least a 20% decline, so far in the 2023-2025 Bitcoin bull market.

 - Median rally: 61%